sydneycasey/sydneycasey.github.io/index.md

 ## Why Software Engineering?

-When I was introduced to software development, I was intoxicated. like - Drunk in Love.
+When I was introduced to software development, I was intoxicated.
+Like - Drunk in Love.
 The sheer vastness of what there is to be discovered in this field is nothing short of fascinating to me.
 Like I said before, I'm a creative person at heart.
 But I was seeking a career path that would challenge my intelligence.
 As a software engineer, I'm able to utilize my creativity and skills in design, as well as my natural ability to understand logic and problem-solving.

 ## Okay, that's all great.
 But why should we hire you?

-I have excellent problem-solving skills, a positive attitude, and I'm able to quickly autonomously pick up new technologies.
+I have excellent problem-solving skills, a positive attitude, and I'm able to quickly, autonomously pick up new technologies.
 Forbes has a wonderful article highlighting the [importance of creativity in programming](https://www.forbes.com/sites/christianowens/2019/02/14/move-over-actors-and-artists-software-developers-are-true-creative-heroes/#63af45357127).
 Along with the points they make, I know developers generally work closely with marketers.
 I have experience with graphic design and a background in art, so I'm able to effectively communicate with people and make their visions come to life!
 Beyond that, **here are my technical skills and interests:**
 - React
 - HTML/CSS
 - Bootstrap